cross-seed/cross-seed.org/docs/v6-migration.md

 Examples of implementations can be seen [in the daemon section of the documentation](./basics/daemon.md#set-up-periodic-searches).

+If you need to do a full search, running a `cross-seed search` rather than daemon mode will be exempt from these restrictions.

 If you encounter problems with these restrictions which you feel are invalid, please reach out to us on [Discord](https://discord.gg/jpbUFzS5Wb) to discuss this further.
 :::